 If your child is identified as having special educational needs, your child’s teacher will meet with you and with your child to discuss the provision that will be put in place to meet their needs.
 The provision will be developed based on these discussions and your child’s assessment data.
 Once the provision has been carried out, your child’s teacher will assess how effective the provision has been in terms of the amount of progress your child has made and will meet with you again to discuss how to move forward.
 If your child is being supported by a professional from outside of school, such as a speech and language therapist, then they may also be involved in planning and assessing the provision offered.
-This cycle is shown in the diagram below:

 People who may support your child

 There are many different members of staff who may support your child.
 Each class has a teaching assistant who may work with your child one to one or in small groups to support or extend their learning.
 There are also members of staff who may carry out additional work with your child.
 We also receive support from professionals from outside school which is detailed later in this report.
 If your child is receiving any additional support, this will be discussed with you by your child’s teacher or you can arrange to meet with Mrs Taylor (Inclusion Leader) who is responsible for co-ordinating any extra support.

 Supporting your child’s well-being